javierarce/toolbox/README.md

 T∞lbox
 =====

-T∞lbox is a collection of simple (yet amazing) tools, APIs and other resources to use in creative coding web projects.
+T∞lbox is a collection of tools, APIs and other resources to use in creative coding web projects.

 **Table of contents:**